frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 >
 > If you call `square(5)` in a context requiring a constant expression, the compiler evaluates it at compile time.
 >
 > In summary, avoid macros when you can.
-Use modern C++ features instead.
+Use modern C++20 features instead.
 They make your code safer and clearer.

-**A better way to reduce typing time is by using `typedef` or `using` to create abbreviations for frequently used vector types.** In many cases, the use of `#define` can be replaced with more modern and safe C++ constructs like `using`, `typedef`, or `constexpr`. **The old `#define` does not respect scoping rules and does not offer type checking, which can lead to unintended behavior**.
+**A better way to reduce typing time is by using `typedef` or `using` to create abbreviations for frequently used vector types.**

+In many cases, the use of `#define` can be replaced with more modern and safe C++ constructs like `using`, `typedef`, or `constexpr`. **The old `#define` does not respect scoping rules and does not offer type checking, which can lead to unintended behavior**.
 Using `typedef` or `using` provides better type safety and integrates smoothly with the C++ type system, making the code more predictable and easier to debug.

 For example: